awslabs/amazon-sagemaker-mlops-workshop/README.md

 1. Then open the Jupyter Notebook instance in Sagemaker and start doing the exercises:

-    1. [Warmup](lab/00_Warmup/01_BasicModel_Part1_TrainDeployTest.ipynb): This is a basic exercise for exploring the Sagemaker features like: training, deploying and optmizing a model.
+    1. [Warmup](lab/00_Warmup/01_BasicModel_Part1_TrainDeployTest.ipynb): This is a basic exercise for exploring the Sagemaker features like: training, deploying and optimizing a model.
 If you already have experience with Sagemaker, you can skip this exercise.
     2. [Container Image with a Scikit Classifier](lab/01_CreateAlgorithmContainer/01_Creating%20a%20Classifier%20Container.ipynb 	): In this exercise we'll create a Docker Image that encapsulates all the code required for training and deploying a RandomForest classifier.
 If you don't want to create a custom container, skip this section.
         1. [Test the models locally](lab/01_CreateAlgorithmContainer/02_Testing%20our%20local%20model%20server.ipynb): This is part of the exercise #3.
-You can use this jupyter to test your local WebService, to simulate how Sagemaker will call it when you ask it to create an Endpoint or launch a Batch job for you.
+You can use this Jupyter to test your local WebService, to simulate how Sagemaker will call it when you ask it to create an Endpoint or launch a Batch job for you.
-        2. [Test the container using a SageMaker Estimator](lab/01_CreateAlgorithmContainer/03_Testing%20the%20container%20using%20SageMaker%20Estimator.ipynb): This optional exercise can be use for understanding how SageMaker Estimators can encapsulate your container and abstract the complexity of the training/tuning/deploying processes.
+        2. [Test the container using a SageMaker Estimator](lab/01_CreateAlgorithmContainer/03_Testing%20the%20container%20using%20SageMaker%20Estimator.ipynb): This optional exercise can be used for understanding how SageMaker Estimators can encapsulate your container and abstract the complexity of the training/tuning/deploying processes.
     4. [Train your models](lab/02_TrainYourModel/01_Training%20our%20custom%20model.ipynb): In this exercise you'll use the training pipeline.
 You'll see how to train or retrain a particular model by just copying a zip file with the required assets to a given S3 bucket.
         1. [Check Training progress and test](lab/02_TrainYourModel/02_Check%20Progress%20and%20Test%20the%20endpoint.ipynb): Here you can monitor the training process, approve the production deployment and test your endpoints.
     5. [Stress Test](lab/03_TestingHacking/01_Stress%20Test.ipynb): Here you can execute stress tests to see how well your model is performing.